USTBSensorgroup/DMFCC-MSPGAN-Model/README.md

 ├── SK/
 └── WK/

-first: Run the classificationNetTraining(data_dir="path_to/dataset_root", num_epochs=75)

 This will train the model (DMFCC-MSPGAN ), save it and load it

-Second: Perform model evaluations by running the provided evaluation functions. follow the paper details and evaluation functions included in this GitHub such as PlotConfusionMatrice, tSNEVisualization etc.
+5. Perform model evaluations by running the provided evaluation functions. follow the paper details and evaluation functions included in this GitHub such as
+PlotConfusionMatrice, tSNEVisualization etc.